-Smoke Testing is performed right before beginning a deeper functional testing process, in order to avoid any blockage like environment readiness, application accessibility, database availability, etc. On the other hand, Sanity Testing is performed to test the minor fixes on the application and to make sure the application is good & running with all the vital functionalities up for perfection.
+The following article provides an outline for Smoke Testing vs Sanity Testing.
+Smoke Testing is performed right before beginning a deeper functional testing process in order to avoid any blockage like environment readiness, application accessibility, database availability, etc. On the other hand, Sanity Testing is performed to test the minor fixes on the application and to make sure the application is good & running with all the vital functionalities up for perfection.
 Sanity Testing is not necessarily included in all the testing life cycles, while smoke testing is obligatory for applications involving several system features, integration flow, multiple environment testing, etc.

-Under the formal smoke testing, the developer provides the build to the test engineer.
+- Formal Smoke Testing: Under the formal smoke testing, the developer provides the build to the test engineer.
 Here the test engineer assigns one tester to every feature of the build and is asked to perform the smoke test.
-The test leader then analyses all the test result of the build and reports the end result to the developer.
+The test leader then analyses all the test results of the build and reports the developer’s end result.
 These procedures are done officially through proper email chains, hence the name Formal Smoke Testing.

-Below is the top 6 difference between Smoke Testing vs Sanity Testing
+Below are the top 6 differences between Smoke Testing vs Sanity Testing:

-Key Differences Between Smoke Testing and Sanity Testing
+Key Differences Between Smoke Testing vs Sanity Testing

 - In smoke testing, only the basic and critical features are tested.

 - Doing smoke testing helps one to expose the integration and other major problems beforehand or early in the test cycle.